Tasnim-Ibrahim/AutomationExercise-Testing/README.md

 # OrangeHRM Testing

 ## 📌 Overview
-This repository contains comprehensive **manual, automation, API, and performance testing** for **OrangeHRM**, an open-source Human Resource Management system.
-The goal is to ensure system reliability, functionality, and performance through structured testing methodologies.
+This repository is dedicated to **manual, automation, API, and performance testing** for **OrangeHRM**, an open-source Human Resource Management system.
+The goal is to ensure system reliability, functionality, and performance through structured test strategies.

 ## 🛠 Technologies & Tools Used
 | Type of Testing  | Tools Used  |